haydengunraj/COVIDNet-CT/README.md

 **Note: The COVID-Net CT models provided here [as part of the COVID-Net Initiative](https://github.com/lindawangg/COVID-Net) are intended to be used as reference models that can be built upon and enhanced as new data becomes available.
 They are currently at a research stage and not yet intended as production-ready models (i.e., not meant for direct clinical diagnosis), and we are working continuously to improve them as new data becomes available.
 Please do not use COVID-Net CT for self-diagnosis and seek help from your local health authorities.**

-**Update 2021-01-XX:** We released the [COVID-Net CT-2 models](docs/models.md) and [COVIDx CT-2A and CT-2B]() datasets, comprising 149,010 CT slices from 3,036 patients and 155,191 CT slices from 3,792 patients respectively.
+**Update 2021-01-15:** We released the [COVID-Net CT-2 models](docs/models.md) and [COVIDx CT-2A and CT-2B](https://www.kaggle.com/hgunraj/covidxct) datasets, comprising 149,010 CT slices from 3,036 patients and 155,191 CT slices from 3,792 patients respectively.
+The models and dataset are described [in this preprint]().

 **Update 2020-12-23:** The [COVID-Net CT paper](https://www.frontiersin.org/articles/10.3389/fmed.2020.608525) was published in _Frontiers in Medicine_.